c-forster/markdown2tei/readme.md

 - [pandoc](http://pandoc.org)
 - `sed`
-- `xsltrpoc`
+- `xsltproc`

 ## Header Fields

 For now, this script recognizes a limited subset of elements for a TEI header.
-These are all essentailly translated into fields in the `tei-lite.template` file using the pandoc template system.
-(Linkes below will take one to the documentation for [TEI Lite](http://www.tei-c.org/Guidelines/Customization/Lite/).)
-The fields currently implemeneted privilege metadata related to document transcription---they provide fields, therefore, for author/title of the electronic file as well as fields for a bibliographic citation of its source, a list of editors, and information about sources.
+These are all essentially translated into fields in the `tei-lite.template` file using the pandoc template system.
+(Links below will take one to the documentation for [TEI Lite](http://www.tei-c.org/Guidelines/Customization/Lite/).)
+The fields currently implemented privilege metadata related to document transcription---they provide fields, therefore, for author/title of the electronic file as well as fields for a bibliographic citation of its source, a list of editors, and information about sources.

 Currently, it requires only: